CalebOWolf/wolf-howl/README.md

 🐺🏳️‍🌈 ΘΔ
 Hes into technology and learning is his fav thing about itself
 Hes into Second Life By Linden Labs as hes on there more often these days
-He loves to play games online or offline, right now hes playing through Cyberpunk 2077, Warframe, Subnatucia, osu!, and Muse Dash.
+He loves to play games online or offline, right now hes playing through Cyberpunk 2077, Warframe, Baldurs Gate 3, Subnatucia, osu!, and Muse Dash.
 His fursona is Luca Wood and is on [Toyhou.se](https://toyhou.se/CalebOWolf)
 He can be found on [Discord](https://discord.com/users/202196441593020416), [Telegram](https://t.me/calebmignano/), [Mastodon](https://pawb.fun/@CalebOWolf), [BlueSky](https://bsky.app/profile/calebowolf.bsky.social)
 He is a kind and caring person as well as very determined!